 Frank Mitloehner Weighs in on Measuring Methane in Carbon Brief Article

-UC Davis air-quality scientist and global authority on livestock emissions, Dr. Frank Mitloehner, was prominently featured in a recent Carbon Brief analysis, where he offered expert insight into the worldwide debate over how methane’s climate impact should be measured.
+UC Davis air-quality scientist and livestock emissions subject matter expert, Dr. Frank Mitloehner, was prominently featured in a recent Carbon Brief analysis, where he offered expert insight into the worldwide debate over how methane’s climate impact should be measured.

 Carbon Brief is a UK-based website that cover climate science, climate policy and energy policy.